 Jobs in Austin

 One of the reasons why people are moving to Austin is because of the employment opportunities available in the area.
 Austin has one of the strongest job markets with the tech sector thriving in the area making Austin earn its nickname Silicon Hills.

-Generally, Austin is a great city to work at even if you’re not in the tech field!
-Tech is a huge influence on most businesses in the area which provides them a cutting-edge wherever industry you work at.
+Generally, Austin is a great city to work in even if you’re not in the tech field!
+Tech is a huge influence on most businesses in the area which provides them a cutting-edge wherever the industry you work at.

 Major Employers in Austin

 Technology, business, professional services, healthcare, education, and government are the top employment sectors in the Austin area.
 There are many corporations headquartered in Austin, especially tech companies.
 Large corporations headquartered in Austin include Ascension Seton Healthcare, Dell Technologies, Oracle Corporation, Samsung Austin Semiconductor, Indeed, and Whole Foods Market.

 Major employers in Austin include Apple Inc., where their new campus expected to open in 2022 will accommodate 5,000 employees and the potential to grow up to 15,000.
 Dell Technologies employs over 13,00 employees.